 The scammers are endlessly creative, so this is not everything, by any means.
 But these are the major scams I've observed and learned about.

 Maybe the email claims they found your resume on Monster or CareerBuilder or their company website, etc. The message says they think you might be the perfect candidate for this new opportunity.

 But, they are very interested in hiring you -- now!
 All you need to do to land the job is send them more personal information for a pre-employment credit check or to complete your application.
 They want you to provide sensitive information like a copy of your driver's license (which tells them your birthdate), your Social Security Number, and/or your bank account number (for depositing those paychecks).

 Logos and names can be "borrowed."
 And, since the From: email address may be "spoofed" with some email software, do not trust that the From: address is genuine.
 It may not be!

 Using a fictional example of a recruiter named Mary Smith, who is a fictional employee of IBM (a real company, but any employer's name could be used, large or small, well-known or not), you would contact her via an email address from the domain name for that employer.
 So, if she existed, Mary's real email address would be something like MarySmith@IBM.com.
 If Mary Smith is really a recruiter for IBM, she would not ask you to send your resume to MarySmith@yahoo.com, MarySmith@gmail.com, IBMemail@example.com, MarySmithIBMrecruiter@yahoo.com, etc.

-A real Mary Smith who was actually a recruiter from IBM would probably ask you to respond to her @IBM.com email address or to post your resume on the IBM.com website (more on that below).
+A real Mary Smith who was actually a recruiter from IBM would probably ask you to respond to her via her @IBM.com email address or to post your resume on the IBM.com website (more on that below).

 The job posting or the website claim to be a real employer, perhaps from a well-known company like Google or Apple or often from an employer not as well known as Google or Apple.
 But, although the employer name is legitimate, the jobs are NOT legitimate and not even actually for that employer.